- 1 Garmin Venu Review: Overview

 - Waterproof up to 5 ATM (suitable for swimming)

-- Heart rate measurement during swimming (tips and more detailed information on the accuracy of HR measurement during swimming with Garmin watches)
+- Heart rate measurement while swimming (tips and more detailed information on the accuracy of HR measurement during swimming with Garmin smartwatches)

-- Fitness and health tracking (Heart rate Ox, Body Battery, breathing rate, Relax Alarm, water consumption, menstrual cycle tracking)
+- Fitness and health tracking (Pulse Ox, Body Battery, breathing rate, Relax Alarm, water consumption, menstrual cycle tracking)

-- More than 40 animated workouts directly on the watch for easy imitation
+- More than 40 animated workouts directly on the clock for easy copying

 - Over 20 pre-installed sports apps such as running, swimming including the new Yoga 2.0 and Pilates

-- Workouts and training plans as well as individual running plans downloadable to the watch
+- Workouts and training plans as well as individual running plans can be downloaded to the smartwatch

 - Music Streaming: Amazon Music, Deezer, iHeartRadio and Spotify